Alabama state prisons failing to protect inmates from abuse: Justice Department

 The Alabama governor acknowledged the Justice Department’s findings and said the state’s Department of Corrections had been actively working to fix the issues.

-The department “has identified many of the same areas of concern that we have discussed publicly for some time,” Ivey said in a statement on his website.
+The department “has identified many of the same areas of concern that we have discussed publicly for some time,” Ivey said in a statement on her website.

 “Over the coming months, my administration will be working closely with DOJ to ensure that our mutual concerns are addressed and that we remain steadfast in our commitment to public safety.”